 In addition to the concept of nano-grids, both in surface screen and integrated embodiments, as specified in (10) to (11) above, the present system introduces the notion of three side-by-side differentially-sized buckets within each pixel intended to optimize dynamic range for increased sensitivity.
 In the most common configuration, the three different-sized buckets are arranged with the largest bucket (in both width and height) in the center, with the second and third largest buckets on either side.
 The buckets are elliptical and concave in architecture to increase efficiency of fitting together in a round pixel structure.
 Their structures are semi-circular and elongated.
-The largest and tallest bucket will be tasked with maintaining the details in highlights, and the smallest will be 10 tives are neither necessary nor possible.
-Such increased protasked with maximizing the details in shadows, while the mid-sized bucket will be tasked with maintaining the middle range of exposure details.
+The largest and tallest bucket will be tasked with tasked with maximizing the details in shadows, while the mid-sized bucket will be tasked with maintaining the middle range of exposure details.
 The pixel will have data from all three buckets available, but will select the data from one or more buckets depending on the exposure details.